MaximilianHanussek/BOOTABLE/README.md

 We changed some things regarding the report generator and the executing benchmark script.
 - New scaling mode is now available in the `run_benchmark.sh` script (flag -s) more in the **Start Benchmarks** section
 - New scaling plots regarding the used walltime
-- New shorter name of the reportgenerator tool.
+- New shorter name of the report generator tool.
 Before: `threadedBioBenchsuiteStatsGenerator.R` Now: `BOOTABLE_report_generator.R`

 ## Prerequisites